apache/logging-log4cxx/src/site/markdown/multiprocess.md

 log4cxx::rolling::MultiprocessRollingFileAppender that will check the size of the file when writing to the file and roll it over appropriately.

+Coordinating with other processes adds significant overhead compared to log4cxx::rolling::RollingFileAppender.
+Benchmark measurments show the overhead of this appender is more than 3 and 10 times the overhead of log4cxx::rolling::RollingFileAppender on Linux and Windows respectively.

-This is an optional feature, and thus must be explicitly enabled when building Log4cxx.
-This feature is also only supported on Linux at the moment.
+This is an optional feature, and thus must be explicitly enabled by defining LOG4CXX_MULTIPROCESS_ROLLING_FILE_APPENDER=on when building Log4cxx.
-Because this feature is non-standard, it may not work properly in all circumstances.